shawn-vision/shawn-vision.github.io/_news/announcement_3.md

 ---
 layout: post
-date: 2025-01-01
+date: 2025-09-01
 inline: true
 related_posts: false
 ---

-Associate Editor, Journal of Geophysical Research: Machine Learning and Computation
+I have been appointed as an Associate Editor for *Journal of Geophysical Research: Machine Learning and Computation*.